Boris-Zalov/hello_world/README.md

 # Hello World!

-Write a function called 'hello' that takes no arguments and outputs "Hello World!"
+Write a function inside a main.py file called 'hello' that takes no arguments and returns "hello world!"